-The imminent introduction of costs shifting – or QOCS as it has been labeled – for personal injury and clinical negligence cases in Scotland affords a good opportunity for lawyers to explore the prospects of arranging legal expenses insurance for their clients at an affordable price.
+The imminent introduction of costs shifting – or QOCS (as it has been labelled) in Scotland – for personal injury and clinical negligence cases provides a good opportunity for Scottish lawyers to explore the prospects of arranging ATE legal expenses insurance for their clients at an affordable price.

 The experience of the same changes in England and Wales over 6 years ago should give a good indicator to Scottish lawyers representing pursuers.
 One consequence is that, since 2013, After The Event (ATE) insurance premiums have reduced significantly.

 ATE insurance has been available in Scotland for nearly 20 years but the premium rating has often appeared too high for many pursuers to contemplate.

 Whilst the overall exposure to the risk of litigation failing is unlikely to change following the introduction of costs shifting, the financial amount of adverse costs will reduce substantially.
 The pursuers will though still have the risk of paying for their own outlays if they lose.

 In clinical negligence cases and higher value personal injury cases those outlays can often exceed £10,000 plus court fees.
 With that in mind I am certain there will be a range of insurance products for pursuers from ATE insurance providers.